philips/bricktoad.com/content/posts/webrick-minotaur-and-owlbear-MOC-review.md

 ### Conclusion

 Overall, I am happy with my experience with Webrick and will buy from them again.
 And I really hope Webrick continues to be successful.
-I also would love to see The Lego Group start to offer a competing service to enable MOC designers to build their vision directly from a digital design and not their clunky user experience.

 This post was not sponsored or reviewed by Webrick.
 All parts were paid for on my own.